nowane/Asteroids/README.md

 - [Javascript](https://developer.mozilla.org/en-US/docs/Web/JavaScript) - Used to create and manipulate the dynamic elements of the website.

   ### Integrations
+- [Bootstrap 5](https://getbootstrap.com/) - Used as a framework
+- [Font Awesome](https://fontawesome.com/) - Used icons for the GitHub social link icon.
+- [Google Fonts](https://fonts.google.com/) - For the fonts used.

   ### Version Control- Workspace and Repository Storage